westonkl/InterviewPrep/README.md

       - rename an object

 ## DML:
-- DML is short name of **Data Manipulation Language** which deals with data manipulation and includes most common SQL statements such SELECT, INSERT, UPDATE, DELETE, etc., and it is used to store, modify, retrieve, delete and update data in a database.
+- DML is short for **Data Manipulation Language** which deals with data manipulation and includes most common SQL statements such SELECT, INSERT, UPDATE, DELETE, etc., and it is used to store, modify, retrieve, delete and update data in a database.
    - **SELECT**
       - retrieve data from a database
    - **INSERT**